mamigot/mamigot.me/README.md

 # mamigot.me

-(Currently, the domain "mamigot.me" points to "miguelamigotgonzalez.com", which is a static website built on PHP that will be live until about the second week of February.)
+(Currently, mamigot.me points to my LinkedIn profile.
+This will change relatively soon.)

 API-centric personal web application built on AngularJS, Flask and MongoDB.
 The back-end, which is built on Python, Flask and MongoDB, hosts the website's data (primarily blog posts, project posts and configuration variables).
 The data is provided to the front-end, which is an AngularJS application, via asynchronous REST API calls.
 The server is configured through Nginx and Gunicorn.